nefahas/buffercompression/README.md

 if you want to send whatever you want, use the anything type, otherwise it will try to compress only on the specific type given
 ^ eg: if i specify dictionary but send a number, itll fail

-nothing is really pcalled or handles errors, i try to just invalidate anything but most of the time it errors so you'll know this isnt really professionally made at all if u cant tell and i dont really like how some of it is scripted (like how i make new packets for arrays just to read it)
+nothing is really pcalled or handles errors, i try to just invalidate anything but most of the time it errors so you'll know if something is wrong

+this isnt really professionally made at all if u cant tell and i dont really like how some of it is scripted (like how i make new packets for arrays just to read it)